ImageMagick/Usage-Markdown/photos/index.md

 If the colors of the contrast enhanced image does not come out cartoonish enough, you may like to try increasing the color saturation of the image, using the [Modulate Operator](../color_mods/#modulate).
 This image did not need it as it as the tiled roof and bright green trees already provides enough color effects.

-If you look at a enlargement of the image (*Click on the thumbnail*), you will see that even just enhancing colors gives the image a feel of artificial lights, though it does not look like a model, with too much detail to the cars in the background, and people in the foreground.
+If you look at an enlargement of the image (*Click on the thumbnail*), you will see that even just enhancing colors gives the image a feel of artificial lights, though it does not look like a model, with too much detail to the cars in the background, and people in the foreground.

 Now for the tilt-shift.